Private teachers/tutors teach a specific skill or subject to individuals or small groups of children or adults.

-Pay for private teachers/tutors varies depending on qualifications and experience:
+Pay for private teachers/tutors varies depending on skills, experience and location.

-- Private teachers/tutors with a relevant degree and/or a teaching qualification working for a company can earn between $25 and $35 an hour.
+- Private teachers/tutors working for a company who have a degree and/or a teaching qualification usually earn between $28 and $39 an hour.

-- Private teachers/tutors with a relevant degree and/or a teaching qualification who are self-employed can earn between $60 and $80 an hour, depending on the location.
+- Self-employed private teachers/tutors with a degree and/or a teaching qualification can earn between $60 and $80 an hour.

 (This information is a guide only.
 Find out more about the sources of our pay information)